rog713/ESP-Host-Bridge-Addon/README.md

 ## Reset direct Web UI password

 If you forget the direct Web UI password, open the add-on through Home Assistant Ingress, go to `Direct Web UI Security`, and either disable protection or set a new password, then save and restart the add-on.
+## Credits

+- [LordGuenni](https://github.com/LordGuenni) for the original pull request and add-on packaging ideas that informed parts of the current Home Assistant add-on layout.